JungMinyong/enzo-dev/src/enzo/notes.md

            these are to be used in CommunicationUpdateStarParticleCount in StarParticleFinalize */ in StarParticleInitialize
            it seems like it's not good to delete particles right away.

+**- we should output particle information indpenedently from ABYSS in accordance with Enzo output**

+- in abyss, pid to index seems like requiring updated during few-body isn't it? or during some re-ordering.

+- maybe we have to do merger first when receiving particles.

+- what am I gonna do with ramnents?
+- ~~ramnents with zero mass should be assigned with different star type~~
+  - ~~currently I removed all the zero mass particles~~

+- global_variable->time_step vs EnzoTimeStep. there has to be some fix.

+- ~~processor and ID matching within ABYSS I think? (done it was simple fix)~~